NewbiksCube/ChatBotRPG/README.md

 **Why?**

-We've all had a couple of years to explore it - going back and forth with a chat bot set up to roleplay as some kind of interesting or beloved persona, prompting a 'text adventure' with suggested next actions, and have pinged off of an AI to discuss worldbuilding and discover their depth as a GMing aid.
-It is very clear that the large language model, inherently predisposed and even designed to adopt and simulate some kind of role, has enormous potential in the area of roleplaying and storytelling.
-In many ways they even solve some of the issues with human-only roleplaying, such as scheduling, group availability, turn pacing, GM burnout, and content preference (although we also want to preserve and boost its capacity to tell **our** stories, our human stories and ideas and lore, not its own memorized cliches and "isms").
+We've all had a couple of years to explore it - going back and forth with a chat bot set up to roleplay as some kind of interesting or beloved persona, prompting a 'text adventure' with suggested next actions, and have pinged off of an AI to discuss worldbuilding and discover their depth as a storytelling aid.
+It is very clear that the large language model, inherently predisposed and even designed to adopt and simulate some kind of role, has enormous potential in the area of roleplaying games.
+In many ways they even solve some of the issues with human-only games, such as scheduling, group availability, turn pacing, GM burnout, and content preference (although we also want to preserve and boost its capacity to tell **our** human stories and ideas and lore, not its own memorized cliches and "isms").

-However, just like in human-only storytelling and roleplaying, all of this pent up potential is lost when given only its own devices to manage and deliver the content.
-Limitations such as context length, keeping accurate score of mechanics or counts, and strong internal biases become quickly known and ruin the experience, reducing a chatbot's capacity to roleplay into a short-term "proof of concept" demo instead of a whole experience.
+Just like in human storytelling, all of this pent up potential can be lost when given only its own devices to manage and deliver the content.
+Limitations such as context length, keeping accurate score of mechanics or variables, and strong internal biases and repetition can quickly ruin the experience, reducing a chatbot's capacity to roleplay into something more like a dream than a coherent and whole experience.
 Take, for example, trying to roleplay with a chatbot inside your own fantasy world:

 - In the majority of cases, the first female NPC you meet will always be named Elara